Insecure Configuration

 readOnlyRootFilesystem: trueTest it

-Enforcing CPU/memory requests aids a fair balancing of resources across the cluster.
+Enforcing CPU/memory requests helps the fair balancing of resources across the cluster.
 Enforcing CPU/memory limits prevents DOS via resource exhaustion.

 Go through the issues that GuardRails identified